-As dogs age, lumps often arise on their bodies and under the skin.
+As our dogs age, lumps often arise on their bodies and under the skin.

 All skin lumps and bumps on dogs should be examined by your veterinarian.

-There are several types of dog lumps and bumps, some are cancerous and some are noncancerous.
+There are several types of dog lumps and bumps.
+Unfortunately, some are cancerous.
+But, also, some are noncancerous.